Social-Systems-Lab/vibe/docs/VibeReactSDK.md

 ### Expanding Relations

-If your data contains references to other documents (e.g., a post has an `author` field that is a reference to a document in the `profiles` collection), you can use the `expand` parameter to automatically fetch the related data.
+If your data contains references to other documents (e.g., a post has an `author` field that is a reference to a document in the `profiles` type), you can use the `expand` parameter to automatically fetch the related data.

 ```jsx
 // In this example, the 'author' field in a 'post' document looks like: